 Patanjali

 Acharya Patanjali hailed from the district of Gonda (Ganara) in Uttar Pradesh.
 The Science of Yoga seeks to discover and realize the ultimate Reality through yogic practices.
-He also wrote a treatise on Sankrit Grammar.
+He also wrote a treatise on Sanskrit Grammar.

 Bhaskaracharya

 He calculated the time taken by the earth to orbit the sun: 365.258756484 days.
-This was hundreds of years before the western astronomerers.
-Born in the village of Vijjadit (Jalgaon) in Maharastra, Bhaskaracharya’s mathematical works called “Lilavati” and “Bijaganita” are considered to be unparalleled.
-In his treatise “Siddhanta Shiromani” he writes on planetary positions, eclipses, cosmography, mathematical techniques and astronomical equipment.
+This was hundreds of years before the western astronomers.
+Born in the village of Vijjadit (Jalgaon) in Maharashtra, Bhaskaracharya’s mathematical works called “Lilavati” and “Bijaganita” are considered to be unparalleled.
+In his treatise “Siddhanta Shiromani” he writes on planetary positions, eclipses, cosmology, mathematical techniques and astronomical equipment.
 Hundreds of years before Newton, Bhaskara made a note on the force of gravity: “Objects fall on earth due to a force of attraction by the earth.
 Therefore, the earth, planets, constellations, moon, and sun are held in orbit due to this attraction.”

 Aryabhata